Your Ultimate Guide to Gitgit Waterfall, Bali

 When you come from the parking lot, the trail starts a bit to the left, on the opposite side of the street.
 You will see a big green sign with ‘Welcome to Gitgit Waterfall’.
 You can not miss, but just in case, you find the exact location of the start of the trail here.

-The best time to visit this waterfall is before noon to visit with less people.
+The best time to visit this waterfall is before noon to visit with fewer people.
 The later in the day you arrive, the more people you can expect at the waterfall.
 If you want to be almost certain that you have the waterfall just for yourself and for the best lighting, we recommend that you go as early in the morning as possible.

 Win-Win for everyone